varshapwalia/salient_object_detection/README.md

 6. Change the image path and intial model path in run.py and dataset.py;

 7. Start to train with  `python3 run.py --mode train`.
+(30 epochs can take between 12hrs (RTX 4080) to 60hr (RTX 3060))

 ### For testing:

-1. Use the model Trained above (30 epochs can take between 5hrs (RTX 4080) to 60hr (RTX 3060)). [pretrained weights](https://drive.google.com/file/d/1A9vQ5otAaZOJmyrksgKYXAISacCgDtrY/view?usp=drive_link)
+1. Use the model Trained above.
+You cab use the [pretrained weights](https://drive.google.com/file/d/1A9vQ5otAaZOJmyrksgKYXAISacCgDtrY/view?usp=drive_link) as well.

 2. Download Test Dataset, we compared 2 datasets for our model: